Skip to main content

 Sydney Zeng

-Sydney Zeng (she/her) is a first-year student majoring in General Biology at Eleanor Roosevelt College.
+Sydney Zeng (she/her) is a second-year student majoring in General Biology at Eleanor Roosevelt College.
 Coming from the Bay Area, she has seen the power of diversity first-hand, but also its lack of representation in STEM.
 Piqued by David Attenborough’s narrations in documentaries, she hopes to uncover the “how’s” and dissect the “why’s” of the intricate way our world works and share this with others.
 Additionally, she is inspired by the own health disparities she has witnessed in her own community and family.
 She has recognized how technology has enabled social action at an unprecedented scale.
 Sydney aims to discover more about the ways science is able to relieve issues around the world, while creating tangible and compassionate solutions easily accessible to all.
 Sydney hopes of becoming a strong advocate for both the physical and mental well-being of others.

 PATHS Alumni